RedisJSON/RedisJSON/docs/performance.md

 # Performance

 To get an early sense of what ReJSON is capable of, you can test it with `redis-benchmark` just like any other Redis command.
-However, in order to have more control over the tests, we'll be using a a tool written in Go called _ReJSONBenchmark_ that we expect to release in the near future.
+However, in order to have more control over the tests, we'll use a a tool written in Go called _ReJSONBenchmark_ that we expect to release in the near future.

 The following figures were obtained from an AWS EC2 c4.8xlarge instance that ran both the Redis server as well the as the benchmarking tool.
 Connections to the server are via the networking stack.
 All tests are non-pipelined.

-> NOTE: the results below are measured using the preview version of ReJSON, which is still very much unoptimized :)
+> NOTE: The results below are measured using the preview version of ReJSON, which is still very much unoptimized.

 ## ReJSON baseline